hsivonen/encoding_rs_compat/README.md

 [rust-encoding](https://lifthrasiir.github.io/rust-encoding/) 0.2.33 API
 implemented on top of [encoding_rs](https://hsivonen.fi/rs/encoding_rs/).
 Technically, encoding_rs_compat is a fork of rust-encoding 0.2.32 with the internals replaced.
-The use case is to allow Gecko to use crates that depend on rust-encoding without having to include duplicate data tables and converter functionality.
+The use case was to allow Gecko to use crates that depend on rust-encoding without having to include duplicate data tables and converter functionality, but Gecko ended up not needing this compatibility crate after all.

 ## Usage